Updated: May 30, 2021

 Creating a kick-ass profile -complete with a high-definition headshot or logo

 Mixing your content between short and long posts

 Using video content as much as possible.

-A major part of creating an effective marketing strategy using social media involves becoming more "Social"
+A big part of creating an effective marketing strategy involves becoming more "Social".

 “Social media will help you build up loyalty of your current customers to the point that they will willingly, and for free, tell others about you.” - Bonnie Sainsbury, Founder and CEO of Social Media Smarter

-If you liked these tips leave a comment below.
+If you liked these tips, please leave a comment below!

 For more, check out my 1:1 coaching sessions https://www.rhondaglynn.com/coaching